 Clause 1.8 is an exclusion of personal liability for individual members, partners, shareholders, consultants or employees of the certifying firm.
 As mentioned earlier, there is now a qualification that this exclusion is not intended to relieve any firm that is a partnership or otherwise from liability in relation to the giving of the Certificate.

 In clause 1.10 there is a new deadline for the issue and service of proceedings in connection with the Certificate.
 While 6 years is referred to in clause 1.10, the “6” is square bracketed and the number of years is a matter of negotiation between the parties.
+The Committee wishes to reiterate that having a limitation on the period of liability is market practice and recipients of the Certificate are requested to take account of this in their requirements for the form of Certificate.

 Disclosures